pyiapa/statcalculator/README.md

 and for example can be used to execute SQL queries directly against SparkSQL.
 Query results can be visualized using charts and graphs

 * Results could be also exported in hive tables and visualized via external software such as Tableau

-* Scala does not provide a flexible and nice way to visualize results.
-In a local machine a nice Python application could be developed for visualization.